srinithas9/VoiceFlow-SQL-Analysis/README.md

 The analysis shows that **higher interaction volume does not consistently correspond to better operational outcomes in the dataset**.

 Some high-volume customers have lower completion rates than customers with substantially fewer interactions.

+For example:

+* **C004:** 99 interactions → 65.66% completion
+* **C009:** 52 interactions → 84.62% completion
+* **C021:** 32 interactions → 87.50% completion

-This indicates that interaction volume alone should not be treated as a measure of successful VoiceFlow usage.
+This indicates that **interaction volume alone should not be treated as a measure of successful VoiceFlow usage**.

-Escalation, repeat interactions, and monthly activity provide additional context around customer usage and outcomes.

-Therefore, VoiceFlow should evaluate interaction volume together with outcome indicators rather than interpreting increasing interaction counts alone as evidence of improved performance.

-### Scope of the Analysis

-The current dataset measures **operational outcomes** such as:

-* Completed interactions
-* Escalated interactions
-* Incomplete interactions
-* Repeated interactions

-It does **not** contain financial metrics such as revenue, ROI, cost savings, or customer satisfaction.
-Therefore, the analysis does not claim to measure financial business value directly.

-Further analysis could introduce reliable business-value metrics to investigate the relationship between interaction volume and financial outcomes.
+The escalation, repeat-interaction, and time-based analyses provide additional evidence that customer outcomes and interaction patterns vary across customers, interaction types, and time periods.

+Therefore, the answer to the main business question is:

+> **A higher number of interactions does not necessarily mean better business outcomes for VoiceFlow customers.**